Power Train Problems of Ford Mustang - part 1

 VIN: [xxx] recall data refreshed on Aug 09,2025 0 unrepaired recalls associated with this VIN transmission main control valve body replacement recall incomplete information redacted pursuant to the freedom of information act (foia), 5 u.
 S. C. 552(b)(6).

-all problems of the 2025 Ford Mustang
+30 Power Train problem of the 2019 Ford Mustang

 My vehicle experienced a blown head gasket due to a faulty engine block design at 56k miles.
 The car started running rough for 10 seconds upon a cold start up and was also misfiring.
 This is due to coolant intrusion through the gasket and it got into cylinder 3 which could have caused catastrophic engine failure or worse.
 There are several class-action lawsuits against Ford for the defect.
 Ford has not taken any steps to address this issue with the ecoboost engines on 2015-2019 models.
 Additionally, Ford did not provide relief to me and I had to pay out of pocket to fix this.